Article

 Why conducting a UX audit with our checklist is a good idea

-Let’s take a look at one of Eleken’s design audit examples - a redesign for Enroly, a student engagement app.
+Let’s take a look at one of Eleken’s design audit examples, a student engagement app.
 The company knew they had issues with visuals and usability, so we needed to analyze the app before starting the actual revamp to find the exact product’s weak spots.
 And of course, Jakob Nielsen’s ten usability heuristics came in handy here.

 UX audit checklist example